gvwilson/sensibleadventures/maddy-roo/maddy-roo.md

 Sindy said,
 her voice muffled by her mother's fur and apron.

-Mama Roo smiled down at her and scratched her daughter's ears.
+Mama Roo smiled down at her and ruffled her daughter's hair.
 "I was just about to make some soup," she said.
 "Will you stay?"